Siddha: Jainism

-In Jainism, the term siddha is used to refer the liberated souls who have destroyed all karmas and have obtained moksha.
+In Jainism, the term siddha refers to liberated souls who have destroyed all karmas and obtained moksha.
 They are free from the transmigratory cycle of birth and death (saṃsāra) and are above Arihantas (omniscient beings).
 Siddhas do not have a body; they are soul in its purest form.
 They reside in the Siddhashila, which is situated at the top of the Universe.
 They are formless and have no passions and therefore are free from all temptations.
-They do not have any karmas and they do not collect any new karmas.
+They do not have any karmas and they do not collect new karmas.

+The Śvetāmbara Ācārāṅga Sūtra 1.197 describes siddhas in this way:

 According to Jains, siddhas have eight specific characteristics or qualities.
-Ancient Tamil Jain Classic 'Choodamani Nigandu' describes the eight characteristics in a poem, which is given below.
+The ancient Tamil Jain Classic 'Choodamani Nigandu' describes the eight characteristics in a poem, which is given below.

 The following table summarizes the eight supreme qualities of a liberated soul.

 Because of the quality of Sūksmatva, the liberated soul is beyond sense-perception and its knowledge of the substances is direct, without the use of the senses and the mind.
 The quality of avagāhan means that the liberated soul does not hinder the existence of other such souls in the same space.

-A soul after attaining siddhahood goes to the top of the loka (as per Jain cosmology) and stays there till infinity.
-Siddhas are formless and dwell in Siddhashila with the above-mentioned eight qualities.
+A soul, after attaining siddhahood, goes to the top of the loka (as per Jain cosmology) and stays there for eternity.